thuliteio/getdoks.org/content/upgrade-guides/upgrade-to-v1.md

 ## Upgrade Doks

-To follow this guide, you'll need an existing Doks v0.5 project.
+You can update your project by following the steps below.

-### Clean dependencies
+### 1. Clean dependencies

 Clean dependencies currently installed to avoid conflicts.